River Tables vs Slab Encased Epoxy – What’s the Difference

 A slab encased epoxy table, or a reverse river table, is a wood epoxy table with a live edge wood slab surrounded by epoxy.
 So, the wood fills in the middle, and the epoxy resin creates the outside edges.

 A wood slab encased epoxy resin table is different than a river table because the epoxy makes up the outside of the table.
 This means that the live edge slab of wood is fully encased in the epoxy, making all wood sides stand out.
+An example would be our Ocean Walnut Epoxy Table.

 How to Make a River Table